 2019: Completely topped all prior performances by becoming the first-ever athlete to successfully complete a double-double dismount from a balance beam, and the first female successfully to complete a triple-double during floor exercises.
 This solidified a U.S. nationals win, her sixth, as well as her World Championship fifth gold in individual all-around.
 This brought her career total of World Championship medal to 25.

 2012 Turning Point in Academics & Faith

-Things changed drastically for Simone and her family in 2012, when she was withdrawn from public-school for homeschool placement.
-Because of this academic freedom, she was able to allot 32 hours to her training each week (up from the 20 hours of weekly practice while in public-school).
+Things changed drastically for Simone and her family in 2012, when she was withdrawn from public school for homeschool placement.
+Because of this academic freedom, she was able to allow 32 hours to her training each week (up from the 20 hours of weekly practice while in public school).
 This translated into exceptional success for her 2012 gymnastics season.

 In an interview with CBN, she said, “I think God gives every individual something special and mine was talent.
 So to never take it for granted, which my dad always told me don’t waste God’s gift that He gave you.
 Because it’s like it’s a once in a lifetime opportunity.”

 Her step-grandmother-turned-adoptive-mother encouraged Simone to give herself, along with her career, over to God.
 She also encouraged her to pray, put things in God’s hands, and let him guide her through it.
 Simone has continued to give God the glory for her success, speaks about her faith regularly on her social media accounts, and wrote of it in her book “Courage to Soar”.
 The book was published by one of the most well-known Christian publishers: Zondervan.